soyjoseroberto/test-repo/README.md

-test-repo
+Typescript Sandbox
 =========

-This is a test repo.
+This repo started as a follow-along sandbox for a TS course by Academind (Max)